+Dr. Martin Luther King, Jr. Middle School has 52 classrooms, a library, a multipurpose room, and an administrative office.
+The campus was built in 1951 and was modernized in 1992.
+Five new special education classrooms were built in the 2006-07 school year.
 The district takes great effort to ensure that all schools are clean, safe, and functional.
 To assist in this effort, the district's Mobile Maintenance Teams use the Facility Inspection Tool (FIT), a survey instrument developed by the State of California Office of Public School Construction (OPSC).
 Results of this survey are available from the district's Maintenance and Operations Department.
-The most recent inspection took place on 2/5/19.
+The most recent inspection took place on 1/14/19.
 Below is more specific information on the condition of the school and the efforts made to ensure that students are provided with an appropriate learning environment.